BA Classical Studies

 Explore the literature of ancient Greece and Rome, consider the legacy of the ancient world in modern culture, and be inspired by the highly regarded and award-winning teaching on our BA Classical Studies course.

 Discover the classical world on this course, open to students from any academic background.
 Through the study of translated texts you can explore genres and themes like poetry, tragedy and love in classical literature, and their influence on the modern world.
 Broaden your knowledge with optional modules in subjects including art, society, and history, and take advantage of our own unique collection of Greek and Egyptian antiquities.
-You will learn in a supportive and engaging environment: in the National Student Survey 2023, 96% of our students said that teaching staff were good or very good at explaining things (96.43% of respondents studying in the Department of Classics).
+You will learn in a supportive and engaging environment.
+In the National Student Survey 2023, 96% of our students said that teaching staff were good or very good at explaining things (96.43% of respondents studying in the Department of Classics).

 You will have the opportunity to pursue your own interests and tailor your degree to your own tastes by selecting from a wide range of modules in classics, classical studies, and ancient history.
 You can enhance your knowledge of the ancient world through optional Latin and Greek language modules, or explore the modern legacy of the ancient world.
 For example, if you are interested in cinema, you can choose to study the representation of the ancient world in films like Ben-Hur, Gladiator, and Troy.
 You can also discover Rome through our unique, award-winning digital model of the city.
 You can also choose to study one of our language modules or a university wide module on current issues such as climate change, offered by departments outside of the Department of Classics, such as Archaeology, English Literature or Philosophy.

 You will receive careers and employability training in your first and second years and you can also study a modern language as part of your degree.